ande9112/Unintended_Consequences/README.md

 ## Contents
 - Data/
+    - **FN.conf** - Configuration file for making a [Circos](http://circos.ca/) plot.
+Shows positions of induced base substitutions in FN-mutagenized lines.
     - **Mutation_Rates.txt**: Line-by-line generation, dosage, and number of substitutions
+    - **WPT.conf** - Configuration file for making a [Circos](http://circos.ca/) plot showing the positions of induces base substitutions in GTTC lines.
 - Methods/
     - **Estimating_Mutation_Rate.pdf**: Supplemental file describing methods for estimating induced base substitution rate.
 Introduces terminology, assumptions, and equations used to calculate the rate of base substitution.
     - **Estimating_Mutation_Rate.tex**: TeX source file for the mutation rate estimation document.
     - **Spontaneous_Mutations.pdf**: PDF figure of the equations used in the supplemental methods document.
 - Scripts/
     - **Mutation_Rate.R**: Calculates the rate of induced base substitution given the number of generations of inbreeding and the number of observed homozygous variants.
+    - **ParseVCF.py**: Converts a VCF into a CSV that can be manipulated in R.
     - **Plot_Rates.R**: Makes a bar plot of rates of induced mutation by class.
+    - **SNPHomozygousCalls.R** - Reads CSV from ``ParseVCF.py`` and calculates the number of homozygous mutations in each line.
+    - **SNPcalling_Pipeline.sh** - Sequence analysis pipeline, will produce a VCF from a list of .FASTQ files.